 Dudley College of Technology photography lecturer Phil Brooks, has been named as FE lecturer of the Year; in the Pearson National Teaching Awards.

 This massive honour is well deserved by Phil, who clinched the award on the basis not only of his excellent classroom teaching but because of the wider contribution he makes to the community by harnessing his own skills and that of his students to work on a broad range of community projects.
 Projects such as: the production of “Bostin Bites” a fund raising cook book for Dudley’s Mayoral charities, open water swimming across the sixth largest lake in England which raised funds for Mind and is annual support for Remembrance working with the Royal British Legion and Dudley Songsters.

 We’re proud to be supporting Tomorrow’s Engineers Week this week.
 Now in its eighth year, the initiative shines a spotlight on engineers and aims to change perceptions of engineering in order to inspire future engineers.

 Dudley College of Technology’s Photography Lecturer Phil Brooks has been honoured with a Silver Award for the FE Lecturer of the Year.
 Selected from thousands of nominations, Phil is now in the running to win the highly prestigious Pearson National FE Teacher of the Year.
 This ceremony, entitled ‘Britain’s Classroom Heroes’ will be broadcast on the BBC later in the year.

-Dudley College of Technology is celebrating another successful year of helping hundreds of learners to secure successful grades in their GCSE resits (grade 9-4 / as was A* -C), with 49% of learners achieving these grades in mathematics, and 67% in English.
-This year saw all subjects assessed under the new examination system which sees all results grade on a scale of 9 -1 with grade 4 being equivalent to the grade C which is traditionally seen as a pass.
+Dudley College of Technology is celebrating another successful year of helping hundreds of learners to secure successful grades (grade 9-4 / as was A* -C), in their GCSE resits, with 63.4% of learners achieving top grades in English and 41.5% in mathematics.
+This is a slightly improved picture on last year as 61.5% of learners achieved equivalent grades in English and 40.4% in mathematics.